Easy Vegan Quiche

 - Preheat oven to 375°F/190°C. Begin to press your tofu and set aside until you are ready for it.
 Lightly dust your 9 inch pie dish.

-- In a pan over medium high heat, heat 1 tablespoon of the coconut oil.
+- In a large pan over medium high heat, heat 1 tablespoon of the coconut oil.
 Add in the onions and stir to combine.
 Lower heat to medium and stir the onions for 15 minutes (you could even go up to 30 minutes depending on the time you have if you want to further caramelise them, stirring often).

 - Add in the extra tablespoon of coconut oil and the tomatoes, garlic and mushrooms, bring heat back up to medium high and sauté for 15 minutes, until tomatoes are slightly broken down.
 Season with salt and pepper to taste.
 Add in the spinach and sauté for another two minutes until it is wilted.
 Remove from heat and set aside.